mpruna/Docker_Recipies/Introduction_to_Virtualization_Technologies.md

 ### Hypervisor virtualization
 To address this limitation Hypervisor-based Virtualization was introduced.
-Each application was deployed within a Virtual Machine(VM) with it's own operation system(OS).
+Each application was deployed within a Virtual Machine(VM) with it's own operation system(OS), memory, CPU, storage etc.
 Still each application had to have it's own kernel.
 While this approach was better it still had some limitations as it lacked full portability.